Arhaan-Siddiquee/SpeakToScript.io/README.md

 A loading spinner is displayed during the conversion process to indicate that the application is working on the task.

-## Contributing

-Feel free to submit issues and pull requests if you find bugs or want to add new features.
-Please follow the contribution guidelines outlined in the `CONTRIBUTING.md` file.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.